Police: 1 dead, 1 injured in Wisconsin mall shooting

 GRAND CHUTE, Wis.
-(AP) — One person died and another person suffered minor injuries in a shooting at a northern Wisconsin mall Sunday afternoon, police said.
+(AP) — One person died and another person suffered minor injuries Sunday in a shooting at a northern Wisconsin mall, police said.

-Grand Chute Police Officer Travis Waas did not immediately identify either victim.
-He said the shooter left the mall before officers arrived and remained on the loose.

 Police were called to the Fox River Mall in Grand Chute, a suburb of Appleton, at about 3:30 p.m.
 Sunday.